« Previous Page

 If successful, a bone marrow

 transplant can cure sickle cell disease.
-This treatment has been successful in about 85 out of 100 children who had transplants.footnote 1, footnote 2 But the risk of dying after a transplant is about 5% to 10%.footnote 3
+This treatment has been successful in about 85 out of 100 children who had transplants.footnote 1, footnote 2 But the risk of dying after a transplant is about 5%.footnote 3

 Complete the special treatment information form (PDF)(What is a PDF document?) to help you understand this treatment.